 In some cases, Hiding Caller ID can lead to “Call Failed” error on iPhone.
 This option can sometimes get enabled on iPhone due to accidental dialing of the code to Disable Caller ID.

-To confirm, go to Settings > Phone > Show My Caller ID and make sure Enable Caller ID option is set to ON position.
+Go to Settings > Phone > Show My Caller ID and make sure Enable Caller ID option is set to ON position.

 Note: In general, hiding Caller ID should not prevent you from calling any phone number.